MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-with-configuration-manager.md

 Follow the steps in this article to deploy Office 365 ProPlus with Microsoft Endpoint Configuration Manager (current branch).

 This article applies to deploying with Configuration Manager (current branch).
-For information on how to deploy Office 365 ProPlus with System Center 2012 R2 Configuration Manager, see [here](deploy-office-365-proplus-with-system-center-configuration-manager-2012R2.md).
+For information on how to deploy Office 365 ProPlus with System Center 2012 R2 Configuration Manager, go to [Deploy Office 365 ProPlus](deploy-office-365-proplus-with-system-center-configuration-manager-2012R2.md).

-## Overview
+## Benefits of using Configuration Manager

 If your organization already uses Configuration Manager, we recommend upgrading to the current branch and using it to deploy Office 365 ProPlus.
 Configuration Manager scales for large environments and provides extensive control over installation, updates, and settings.
 It also has built-in features to make it easier and more efficient to deploy and manage Office, including: